LoginShield/wordpress-plugin/README.txt

 [LoginShield](https://loginshield.com) is an authentication system that features one-tap login, digital signatures, strong multi-factor authentication, and phishing protection.

-LoginShield for WordPres replaces the login page with the following secure sequence:
+LoginShield for WordPress replaces the login page with the following secure sequence:

 1. Prompt for username
 2. If user exists and has LoginShield enabled, use LoginShield; otherwise, prompt for password